 Then all candy companies needed to do was stick cute ghosts and bats on their packaging, and it was basically a goldmine.

+Market forces follow the opportunities, and sometimes make them, if they have to.
+It’s not necessarily a bad thing, but we should not be proud of what happened to Valentine’s day.
 We designers may not be as powerful as we’d like to imagine; however, we do need to pay attention to the work we do.
 Stay tuned for my inevitable future article: “Do we need a Hippocratic oath for designers?”

 Ezequiel Bruni is a web/UX designer, blogger, and aspiring photographer living in Mexico.
 When he\‘s not up to his finely-chiselled ears in wire-frames and front-end code, or ranting about the same, he indulges in beer, pizza, fantasy novels, and stand-up comedy.